Democratic primary pivots to unpredictable New Hampshire

 But this time around, both Hawaii congresswoman Tulsi Gabbard and Yang are appealing to those same voters, and they spent far more time in New Hampshire than Sanders in January.

 Colorado Sen. Michael Bennet, meanwhile, skipped Iowa entirely to focus on New Hampshire.
-He was holding his 47th town hall meeting on Monday night as Iowans went to the polls, and he said he’s hoping for a third place finish.
+He was holding his 47th town hall meeting on Monday night as Iowans went to caucus, and he said he’s hoping for a third-place finish.
 That’s still a long shot, based on polls.
-Former Massachusetts Gov. Deval Patrick has similarly emphasized New Hampshire, but doesn’t seem to be benefiting from leading a neighboring state.
+Former Massachusetts Gov. Deval Patrick has similarly emphasized New Hampshire but doesn’t seem to be benefiting from leading a neighboring state.

 Klobuchar won the endorsements of three New Hampshire newspapers, offering her a second look and added credibility in the race’s closing days.

-Joleen Little, an administrative assistant at Franklin Pierce University, said she’s an independent who is deciding between Biden, Buttigieg and Yang.
-As someone in “retirement age,” she cares about health care, as well as America’s place in the world.
-But her interest in Buttigieg and Yang reflected New Hampshire voters’ desire to see candidates up close and learn what makes them tick.
+Jim Dykes, a 66-year-old from Hampton who came out to see Buttigieg, said his top concern is “electability,” and he thinks a more moderate candidate like Buttigieg will be the Democrats’ best choice.

-“The ambition they have,” she cited as reason for her interest.
-“And the comfort that’s in their voices.”
+But he wasn’t ready to commit, saying he’s “still kicking the tires” on Buttigieg and other candidates.

-Associated Press writer Holly Ramer contributed from Concord, N.H.
+Associated Press writer Holly Ramer contributed to this report from New London, N.H.

 Catch up on the 2020 election campaign with AP experts on our weekly politics podcast, “ Ground Game.”